Adnansadat/Adnansadat/README.md

 <h3>👋 Hi, I’m @Adnansadat</h3>

-- 👀 I’m interested in photography, traveling, gardening.
+- 👀 Interested in photography, traveling, gardening.
 - 🌱 I’m currently learning web-development.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...